MarcoIeni/release-plz/README.md

 ## Credits

-Strongly inspired by parts of the codebase of [cargo-workspaces](https://github.com/pksunkara/cargo-workspaces)
+Parts of the codebase are inspired by [cargo-workspaces](https://github.com/pksunkara/cargo-workspaces) and [cargo-release](https://github.com/crate-ci/cargo-release).